 For the most part, if you’re considering financing for your business, it’s best to consider anything other than a merchant cash advance.

 This form of financing — it’s technically not even a loan — is expensive.
 Moreover, many merchant cash advance contracts can contain predatory language that could put the business at a severe disadvantage if they can’t afford to repay the debt.

-So even if you just need some money for everyday expenses, it may be better to consider a business credit card or an online business loan or line of credit.
+So even if you just need some money for everyday expenses, it may be better to consider a business credit card or a business line of credit.
 While online loans and lines of credit are more expensive than bank loans, they’re generally much cheaper than merchant cash advances, and they also have more favorable repayment terms and safety nets if you can’t make your payments.

 That said, if you’re looking for long-term financing, merchant cash advances shouldn’t be on your radar at all because they’re geared more toward short-term needs.
 If your business has been operating for several years and you have solid revenues and an established business credit history, you may qualify for a bank loan or government loan through the SBA.

 However, if you need long-term financing but don’t meet those criteria, consider an online loan or line of credit, or even a micro loan if your business is just getting started.

 The Bottom Line

 If you’re comparing a merchant cash advance versus a bank loan, you must take the time to understand the differences and how each can help you.
 Additionally, if you need capital for your company, consider other forms of business financing and do your due diligence to determine which is the best option for you.